Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Introduction

 In addition to being observed empirically, neural collapse has also been proven to arise mathematically.
-Using approximation models for DNNs, such as unconstrained feature models \cite{mixon2020neural} or layer-peeled models \citep{fang2021exploring}, it has been demonstrated that the solutions minimizing the loss functions for these models exhibit idealized neural collapse properties NC1-NC3.
+Beginning with \cite{mixon2020neural}, a series of studies have employed approximation models such as the Unconstrained Feature Models (UFMs) \citep{mixon2020neural} or layer-peeled models \citep{fang2021exploring} to provide theoretical evidence for the emergence of neural collapse.
 These optimization models simplify a DNN by treating the last-layer features as free variables to optimize over, which is justified due to the expressiveness of DNNs \citep{hornik1991approximation,cybenko1989approximation,lu2017expressive, shaham2018provable}.
-A series of studies have employed Unconstrained Feature Models (UFMs) under distinct loss functions and regularizations \citep{wojtowytsch2020emergence, zhu2021geometric, dang2023neural, lu2022neural, tirer2022extended, tirer2023perturbation, yaras2022neural, zhou2022all}.
-Importantly, these studies consistently reveal that the global minimizers of the empirical risk function under these models align with the characterization of neural collapse proposed in \cite{papyan2020prevalence}. \looseness=-1
+Theoretical advancements in neural collapse not only enhance our understanding of DNNs but also inspire new techniques to improve their performance in diverse applications, such as imbalanced learning \citep{xie2023neural, liu2023inducing}, transfer learning \citep{galanti2021role,li2022principled}, and continual learning \citep{yu2022continual, yang2023neural}, etc.

-Zhou et al.\citep{zhou2022all} established that under the UFM model, the global minimizers for a wide range of loss functions, including cross-entropy loss and label smoothing loss, have the idealized neural collapse properties and that the UFM model has a benevolent landscape allowing the global minimizer to be effectively attained using iterative algorithms.
+Several studies have explored UFMs under various loss functions and regularization strategies \citep{wojtowytsch2020emergence, zhu2021geometric, dang2023neural, lu2022neural, tirer2022extended, tirer2023perturbation, yaras2022neural, zhou2022all}.
+Particularly, Zhou et al.\citep{zhou2022all} established that under the UFM model, the global minimizers for a wide range of loss functions, including cross-entropy loss with one-hot labels and smoothed labels (label smoothing), exhibit the idealized neural collapse properties.
+Additionally, they demonstrated that the UFM model has a benevolent landscape that enables the global minimizer to be effectively attained using iterative algorithms.
 However, their investigation does not provide insights into why label smoothing consistently outperforms cross-entropy loss, or why label smoothing converges faster during training.
-In this paper, leveraging the neural collapse framework, we conduct an in-depth investigation of training under these loss functions, aiming to explain the reasons behind the observed superiority of label smoothing loss over cross-entropy loss. \looseness=-1
+In this paper, leveraging the neural collapse framework, we conduct an in-depth investigation of training under these loss functions, aiming to explain the reasons behind the observed superiority of label smoothing over cross-entropy loss with one-hot labels. \looseness=-1

 {\bf Our Contributions}